Go Back

 • Place the first cake layer in the center of a plate or cake stand.
 Spread out a few large dollops of the buttercream on top of the first layer.

-Spread the remaining buttercream on the sides of the cake.
+• Spread the remaining buttercream on the sides of the cake.
 Use a butter knife or a pallet knife to get the buttercream even and smooth on the top and the sides.
+Top with fresh strawberries & sliced lemons.

-• Optional: if you plan to transport this cake somewhere, refrigerate the cake for at least one hour, so the buttercream has time to set and harden a bit.
+• If you plan to transport this cake somewhere, refrigerate the cake for at least one hour, so the buttercream has time to set and harden a bit.

 Notes

-• Buttermilk - To make your own buttermilk at home, combine 1 tablespoon lemon juice with a scant cup of milk.
-Let it sit at room temperature for 10 minutes to curdle into buttermilk.
+• Homemade Buttermilk: Combine one tablespoon of lemon juice with one scant cup of milk.
+Let it sit at room temperature for 10 minutes to curdle slightly.

 Nutrition